-So, your application for registration without examination for psychologists, psychometricians, and/or respiratory therapists has finally been approved.
+So, your application for registration without examination for psychologists and psychometricians has finally been approved.
 Congratulations!
 Now what’s your next move?
 Below is a step-by-step guide to register for a Professional Regulation Commission (PRC) license in Psychology.
 (Click here for more on Republic Act No. 10029 [The Psychology Law]).

 Step 1: Check the PRC website to see if you are among those who were approved for licensure without examination.
 Should your name be among those listed, take note of the calendar dates when you will be allowed to go to the PRC to register for you Psychology or Psychometrcian license and oath taking.